johanngerberding/johannsblog/_drafts/2020-08-20-Pose-Estimation-Overview.md

 There are two different approaches on how to tackle the problem of Pose Estimation: Top-down and Bottom-up.

 **Top-down:** This is a two stage approach where you combine a detection model with a pose estimation model.
 The detection model first predicts bounding boxes of the people in an image which you feed the pose estimation model which predicts the keypoints for the person.
-This approach depends on the performance of the upstream detection model
+This approach depends on the performance of the upstream detection model and can be computationally expensive.

+**Bottom-up:**

 ## Evaluation